blackbaud/Blackbaud-CRM-SKY/README.md

     **Note**: It is not recommended to run `grunt build`, even though it is a registered task with Grunt.
 This will irreversibly overwrite your out-of-box Fundraiser on the Go instance.

 1. Access installation by navigating to: https://&#60;application root&#62;/browser/htmlforms/custom/frogger/&databaseName=BBInfinity
+1. To rebuild and redeploy the code after making changes, simply re-run `grunt buildcustom` from an administrator command prompt.

+    **Note**: Depending on what changes you make in your local development environment, it's possible that code in deleted files could still be deployed in your test builds.
+This is because the `/build` and `/tmp` folders in the `Blackbaud.AppFx.MajorGiving.Mobile.Sky` directory still contain these files if they were present in a previous build.
+To ensure you are deploying the most recent version of the code in your local workspace, delete these folders, then run `grunt buildcustom` from an administrator command prompt.

 ## Customization instructions